Help Center

 The row flips back to "Not connected" and the Link button is active again.

-OAuth-only accounts are fully functional — you do not needa password.
-But adding one gives you an extra sign-in method, useful if a provider has an outage or your Google / Microsoft account changes.
-The action is on the Password card at the top of the Sign-in & verification section.
+OAuth-primary accounts are fully functional — you do not need a password.
+But adding a backup passwordgives you a second way in if your provider has an outage or your Google / Microsoft account changes.
+The action is on the Password card at the top of the Sign-in & verification section, and it routes through the forgot-password flow because it requires verification by email.

 1